michael-milette/moodle-local_mailtest/README.md

 Question: How can I use this tool to send emails to other email addresses?
 Answer: You can't at the moment.
 If you really must, temporarily apply the email address to one of the three "From" addresses:

 * Your user account
 * No-reply
 * Support

+Question: Why do I see a message about cron not having run for at least 24 hours?
+Answer: IMPORTANT - See https://docs.moodle.org/32/en/Cron .
+If a link is included within the message, clicking it will cause Moodle to try sending queued messages immediately.
+However, future message will still not be sent automatically.
+Although the notice will go away for 24 hours, it will return until you fix this issue.